ianyang0106/ODE-Adaptive-RK4-Integrator/README.md

-# ODE-solver-for-Bondi-Accretion
+# ODE-Integrator
-This is my ODE solver for Bondi Accretion using Ruge-Kutta Method.
+This is my ODE integrator using Ruge-Kutta Method.
+INspired by Numerical Recipes by Press